Torso of a Hoplite Warrior

 The Heraion of Samos was a large sanctuary to the goddess Hera, in the southern region of Samos, Greece.
 The Late Archaic Heraion of Samos was the first of the large free-standing Ionic temples, but its predecessors at this site reached back to the Geometric Period of the 8th century BC, or earlier.

 The site has been documented by archaeologists who have established a chronology against which the full range of votive objects deposited at the Heraion from the 8th century onward can be compared.
-A number of figurines of Isis nursing Horus have been found at the site, indicating an association with Hera and Isis.
+Several figurines of Isis nursing Horus have been found at the site, indicating an association with Hera and Isis.

 - An ancient Greek War machine or the God of War?